 The parents' guide to what's in this game.

 What parents need to know

 Parent need to know that Animal Crossing: New Horizons is a life simulation/role-playing game available on the Nintendo Switch.
-Players begin their journey by setting out for a deserted island, where they work to create a thriving community while also simply enjoy the day to day slice of life activities the island has to offer.
+Players begin their journey by setting out for a deserted island, where they work to create a thriving community while also simply enjoying the day-to-day slice-of-life activities the island has to offer.
 The residents of the island tend to be helpful and friendly, encouraging players to have fun and offering sincere gratitude for the players' help.
-The game's easy to pick up and play, with no "winning" or "losing."
+The game is easy to pick up and play, with no "winning" or "losing."
 Players instead simply live life on their island as they see fit.
 Players have the option to play by themselves, on the same system with up to four players, or by local multiplayer or over the internet with up to eight players.
-The game supports importing content from previous Animal Crossing games, New Leaf and Happy Home Designer, as well as support for Nintendo's amiibo figures.
+The game supports importing content from previous Animal Crossing games, New Leaf and Happy Home Designer; it also includes support for Nintendo's amiibo figures.
 While there's no profanity or offensive language in the game, its online features could potentially expose players to inappropriate content created by other players.

 - Parents say